-Cage Match Project, Round 14: (un)box by Taylor Barnes
+Cage Match Project, Round 14: (un)box by taylor barnes

-EXHIBITION RUNTIME: TBD
+EXHIBITION RUNTIME: 09/18/2020 through 10/23/2020

-Taylor Barnes is an interdisciplinary fibers artist creating work that expresses personal experiences dealing with race, identity, and social critique.
-With a research-based approach on history and its permanent effects on the present, her work explores the internal and external complexities of being a black woman in America today.
+taylor barnes is an interdisciplinary fibers artist creating work that expresses personal experiences dealing with race, identity, and social critique.
+With a research-based approach on history and its permanent effects on the present, her work explores the internal and external complexities of being a Black woman in America today.